TheRealAnonymous008/quartz/content/details/narrative/setting/Fantasy Maps.md

 	* The locations of mountain ranges affect travel.
 For example, a mountain range can cut a continent in two halves and people from two halves will find it hard to communicate.

 * Consider the placement of *water*
 	* Rivers flow generally from the mountains to sea.
-Consider how gravity operates.
+Consider how [[Gravity]] operates.
 	* Rivers generally do not split, they join. (splitting is rare, but it can happen in deltas, for example).

 # Links